 It's so common that we've written a page about what to do when you see them around.
 The link is at the end of this article.

-Inexpensive seed varieties contain seeds such as red or white milo, and wheat which don't attract many songbirds.
+It may mean that inexpensive seed you bought contains seeds such as red or white milo, and wheat, which doesn't attract many songbirds.

 Try a tray feeder.
 Skittish birds are attracted to this type of feeder as it offers a quick escape from flying predators.